CCN-Support/CCN_Wiki/docs/source/mri.rst

 .. image:: Incidental_finding_report_flow.png

-1. Create a folder and put in all your images and movie files you want to send to the radiologist. *Please circle the area where you consider an anomaly.*
+1. Create a folder and put in all your images and movie files you want to send to the radiologist. *Please circle the area that you consider anomalous.*

    - The images should include T1 and T2, and are saved in png or jpeg/jpg formats.
    - (Optional) You can create a "movie" from MRI images to give the radiologist with a fuller, 3D view.
 This is not required, but often useful in providing more detailed information for the review.